zuckung/endless-sky-plugins/README.md

 <br>

-Adds a new faction of Gegno pirates which lets you capture Gegno ships without ruining your reputation.
-Also increases Gegno/Scin/Vi reputation by killing Gegno pirates.<br>
+Adds a new faction of Gegno pirates which lets you capture Gegno ships, gain Gegno/Scin/Vi reputation, open their planets for travel, loot Gegno licenses and create an outfitter/shipyard for all their gear.<br>

 <br>